Probate Q&A Series

 4. SBA Review and Approval

 The SBA evaluates creditworthiness, collateral value and estate liquidity.
-If approved, the SBA will send an assumption agreement.
-When you sign and return that agreement, you officially assume responsibility for remaining loan payments under the original terms.
+If approved, the SBA may send an assumption agreement or other servicing documents.
+When you sign and return the required documents, responsibility for remaining loan payments will be governed by those documents and the original loan terms.

 5. Estate Payment and Administration

-As administrator, you must use estate funds—and if necessary, liquidate nonexempt assets—to make ongoing payments on the assumed loan.
-North Carolina law requires you to pay valid debts before distributing any inheritance to heirs (see N.C.G.S. § 28A-13-1 through 28A-13-3).
+As administrator, you must use estate funds—and if necessary, liquidate estate assets as permitted by law—to address ongoing payments on the loan.
+North Carolina law requires you to pay valid debts before distributing any inheritance to heirs (see N.C.G.S. § 28A-19-1 through 28A-19-16).

 Helpful Checklist for Assuming an SBA Disaster Loan